PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - **Trusted Firmware for Cortex A (TF-A)**.
 Use Trusted Firmware in v7A AArch32 and v8A AArch64 secure boot processes.
 TF-A artifacts include the second-stage boot loader `BL2`, and the Firmware Image Package (FIP) containing third-stage boot loaders `BL3x` and certificates.
 - **Open Platform Trusted Execution Environment (OP-TEE)**.
 This is the OS with trusted applications running in the TrustZone secure world, and is packaged as `BL32` in the FIP image.
 - **U-Boot**.
-U-Boot is the normal world boot loader for loading Rich OS.
+U-Boot <!---We've spelled this u-boot or `u-boot` in different places.--->is the normal world boot loader for loading Rich OS.
 This is packaged as `BL33` inside the FIP image.
 - **Linux kernel**.
 The Linux kernel is the normal world Rich OS.
 The kernel image is packaged with the device tree binaries and initial RAM file system in a Flattened Image Tree (FIT) image.

 This document's structure follows the work process: